DirectorsCutMod/DirectorsCut/README.md

 ### Files
 - `mp/src/game/client/directorscut`
     - This folder contains all of the Director's Cut code.
 You must either include each file through VPC or otherwise add them to your project.
+- `mp/game/directorscut/materials/vgui/directorscut`
+    - This folder contains all of the Director's Cut VGUI materials.
+These files must be included in your mod's game directory.
 - `mp/game/directorscut/resource/directorscut`
     - This folder contains all of the Director's Cut resource files.
 These files must be included in your mod's game directory.